apexfarm/ApexTestKit/docs/bdd.md

 | `atMostOnce()`       | `atMost(1)`  | Allows at-most-once verification.                |
 | `atMost(Integer n)`  |              | Allows at-most-n verification.                   |

-### Assertion Messages
+### 2.2 Assertion Messages

 Here are sample assertion messages.
-The generated method signature could be different than the one defined in the test classes, such as all exact values are replaced by `ATK.eq()` matchers.
+The generated method signature could be different than the one defined in the test classes, such as all exact values will be replaced by `ATK.eq()` matchers.

 ```
 Expected "[ATKMockTest].doWithIntegers(ATK.eq(1))" to be called 1 time(s).
 But has been called 0 time(s).